kleon101/NFL-Fantasy-Helper/README.md

 # NFL-Fantasy-Helper
 Cloud Computing Project - Data Analysis | Apache Spark Framework, Hadoop Distributed File System, Google Cloud Platform

+**View the Jupyter Notebook to find the SparkSQL data analysis tasks performed.**

 Use the following commands on a VM.

 1. cd project (or you can call it whatever you would like to)